SENIOR LEADERSHIP TEAM

 Racquel Yerbury | Director of Marketing and Communications |

-Before WIS, Ms. Yerbury was a vice president at Bospar, an award-winning PR, marketing, and communications agency, where she executed myriad creative campaigns and content initiatives for Fortune 500 companies, startups, and nonprofits.
-Ms. Yerbury is a hands-on strategist, writer, and creator who knows the value of imagination and taking smart risks.
-For nearly five years, she also served as director of special projects and corporate communications at a tech startup acquired by Snyk.
-Prior to her decade in marketing, Ms. Yerbury taught upper school Latin and directed international programs at St. Andrew’s Episcopal School in Potomac, served as the assistant dean of students at Shepherd University, and taught AP U.S. government and history at Norfolk Collegiate School.
-As a teacher, Ms. Yerbury won a Fulbright to the American Academy in Rome and Villa Vergiliana in Cuma, as well as a National Endowment for the Humanities fellowship to delve into contemporary jurisprudence.
-She earned her Master’s degree in Greek & Latin from Florida State University and trained as a classical archaeologist.
-She has enthusiastically served Habitat for Humanity, the Haiti Episcopal Schools Partnership Program, and other organizations.
-Ms. Yerbury loves aviation and has been an FAA-certified private pilot since she was 19. |
+At WIS, Ms. Yerbury leads a collaborative marketing and communications department that serves the school's mission and strategic goals.
+Before joining the team in early 2025, she was a vice president at an award-winning PR, marketing, and communications agency, where she executed myriad creative campaigns and content initiatives for Fortune 500 companies, startups, and nonprofits.
+She is a hands-on strategist, writer, and creator who knows the value of imagination and taking smart risks.
+For nearly five years, she also served as director of special projects and corporate communications at a tech startup.
+Prior to her decade in marketing, Ms. Yerbury taught upper school students, directed international programs, received a Fulbright and an NEH fellowship as an educator, embedded with Admissions and Advancement committees, and served on VAIS and AIMS accreditation teams.
+She was also the assistant dean of students at Shepherd University.
+She earned her MA in Greek & Latin and trained as a classical archaeologist.
+She has served Habitat for Humanity, the ASPCA, and other organizations.
+She also has been an FAA-certified private pilot since she was 19. |

 MEET THE BOARD